erens-basement/Studio-Trigger-Streams/README.md

 * Q: Do the staff ever ask you to translate for leisure?
 All the time, for movies they would take him to Star Wars and Solo to as him.
 * He fell asleep for Solo and Black Panther, he had to watch Black Panther 3 times and Solo twice (they were visiting in the states)
 * Whiplash was the lat moving he really enjoyed.
 And Rush (car movie).
+* He also likes Narcos.
+* Tattun was a bad kid and mom gave up teaching him japanese, he didn't know how to write his name and wasted time at Japanese school.
+He eventually learned Japanese from adult games.
+* Only time they've done April Fool's was when they've announced Trigger girls on April 1st but they actually revealed them.
+* 1st episode took several months to make while last episode was relatively quick (a few weeks) for KILL la KILL.
+* Mago draws Tattun with large pupils and as a bird.

 ### [Inbetweens April 1, 2020](https://www.twitch.tv/videos/580438363)